-To combat stress practice resiliency.
+To combat stress, practice resiliency.
 Look at your stress and know it is temporary, write out a timeline and start a countdown until the stress will end.
-When I was going through the semester I would often remind myself that I am blessed to have college opportunity and financial means to attend school.
+When I was going through college and stressed about schoolwork, I would often remind myself that I am blessed to have college opportunity and financial means to attend school.
 In other words, I was blessed to have this stress.

 Another tip for handling stress is to keep physically active.
-There were days were I skipped my workout to complete homework and there were days when I did not want to run.
-At the vary least, I would walk or use the elliptical just to keep moving.
+There will be days when you’re too stressed to exercise.
+At the vary least, walk or use the elliptical just to keep moving.

 How do you deal with stress?

 Astorino, D. M. (2019, January 31).
 Stress Really Can Make You Gain Weight, Especially in Your Belly – Here’s Why.
 Retrieved December 22, 2019, from https://www.popsugar.com/fitness/Can-Stress-Cause-Belly-Fat-45398761?utm_source=msn&utm_medium=partner&utm_campaign=feed.

 Miller, K. (2016, December 15).
 You Can Gain Weight From Stress, Even If You Eat and Work Out the Exact Same.
 Retrieved December 22, 2019, from https://www.glamour.com/story/stress-alone-can-cause-weight-gain